lhiwaya/Usability-Stroke-Apps/README.md

-# Master's Thesis Data Repository
+# Research Data Repository

-This repository contains supplementary files for the Master's thesis titled "Usability and Accessibility Evaluation in Stroke mHealth Apps."
+This repository contains supplementary files for the research study "On the Usability of mHealth Stroke Apps."

 ## Contents